Free Trade Zones

 - The exemption from income tax, municipal tax, and property tax for a period of fifteen years if the company is located in a metropolitan area of El Salvador.
 If the company is located in a rural area, the exemption is for a total of twenty years;

-- The free trades zones in El Salvador regime also exempts taxes on certain real-estate transfers.
+- The free trade zones in El Salvador regime also exempts taxes on certain real-estate transfers.

 In addition to export activities in Central America, businesses located in free trade zones in El Salvador are permitted to sell goods or services in the country’s domestic market.
 These goods or services are liable for the payment of applicable taxes, however.